Back to blog

 These commands will download all the necessary files.
 The next step is to create a new file and save it as scraper.php.

-Similar to Goutte, the most important class of Guzzle is Client.
-Begin by creating a new file scraper.php and enter the following lines of PHP code:
+Similar to Goutte, the most important class in Guzzle is Client.
+Create a new file scraper.php and enter the following lines of PHP code:

 <?php